Dr. Richard Abels,

 thirteenth centuries.
 Interestingly, in

-public ethos of knights and barons and the actual attitudes and economic
+between the public ethos of knights and barons and the actual attitudes and

-practices of the great twelfth- and thirteenth-century barons.
-Historian David
+economic practices of the great twelfth- and thirteenth-century barons.

-Crouch points out that early in the twelfth century “the highest of
+Historian David Crouch points out that early in the twelfth century “the

 V. THE FORMATION OF CHIVALRIC VALUES